yeehaa123/coding-the-humanities-public/src/documents/thatCamp/cth2.html.md

 type: "normal"
 ---

-+ humanistic perspective: coding as form of arguing (Stephen Ramsay)
++ coding as form of arguing (Stephen Ramsay)
-+ programmatic approach to data (automation, gathering, analysis, presentation)
++ programmatic approach to digital research
-+ From object to data: 7 steps of data visualisation/digital research)
++ 7 steps of data visualisation
++ Today we address 2 of them